danny237/Django-Assignment-1/README.md

 # Django-Assignment-1 (Blog Post) Insight Academy

 ### Clone
-- Clone this repo to your local machine using `https://github.com/danny237/Django-Assignment-1.git`
+- Clone this repo to your local machine from <a href="https://github.com/danny237/Django-Assignment-1.git">here</a>
 ### Setup
 - Create you virtual Environment and activate it.
 > Install dependencies